Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

   ## ComboModifier

+  How do cooldowns?
+    Dict of added comboMods in ModController, ticking downwith time (updating values every second) Remove ID from dict/hashset on 0

   When should we check for combo modifiers to add?
       OnAddModifier
       & every 1 second & on adding elementalData?